ryandata/bigdata/README.md

 This project is **deprecated** and will be deleted in July 2025.
 Please plan to fork, download, copy accordingly.
+(projects inactive for ten years or more will be deleted from my account.)

 # Hands-On Big Data
 **"Hands-on Big Data"** workshop materials.